Arithmetic Wavefront Sets and Generic $L$-packets: Abstract

 \section{Abstract}

 Let $G$ be a classical group defined over a local field $F$ of characteristic zero.
 Let $\pi$ be an irreducible admissible representation $\pi$ of $G(F)$, which is of Casselman-Wallach type if $F$ is archimedean.
 If $\pi$ has a generic local $L$-parameter, we define the {\it arithmetic wavefront set} $\wf_\ari(\pi)$ of $\pi$, which is a subset of $F$-rational nilpotent orbits in the Lie algebra $\Fg(F)$ under adjoint action of $G(F)$, by means of the arithmetic structures of the enhanced $L$-parameter $(\varphi,\chi)$ of $\pi$.
 Those arithmetic structures are discovered by using our method of consecutive descents of enhanced $L$-parameters, based on the rationality of the local Langlands correspondence and the local Gan-Gross-Prasad conjecture.
 We study the basic structure of $\wf_\ari(\pi)$ and prove that it is an invariant of $\pi$ (Theorem \ref{inv-pi}).
-The basic structures of $\wf_\ari(\pi)^\mx$ are described by Conjecture \ref{conj2} (or Conjecture~\ref{part3}), which asserts that the $F$-rational structure of $\wf_\ari(\pi)^\mx$ can be completely determined by our method of consecutive descents of enhanced $L$-parameters.
-When $F$ is archimedean, Theorems \ref{thm1} and \ref{thm2} (Theorems \ref{thm:main}, \ref{cor:wf-max-unique-archimedean}, and \ref{thm:maximal-rational-order}) confirm much refined $F$-rational structure on $\wf_\ari(\pi)^\mx$ than what Conjecture \ref{conj2} says.
-Based on the local Langlands reciprocity, Conjecture \ref{conj:wfss} (Conjecture \ref{conj:main}) asserts that the wavefront sets on the $L$-parameter side should be closed related to those on the representation side, namely,
+Furthermore, those basic structures $\wf_\ari(\pi)^\mx$ are expected to yield the precise $F$-rational structure of $\wf_\ari(\pi)^\mx$, which has been realized, when $F$ is archimedean, in Theorems \ref{thm1} and \ref{thm2} (Theorems \ref{thm:main}, \ref{cor:wf-max-unique-archimedean}, and \ref{thm:maximal-rational-order}).
+Based on the local Langlands reciprocity, the Wavefront Set Conjecture (Conjecture \ref{conj:wfss} and Conjecture \ref{conj:main}) asserts that the wavefront sets on the $L$-parameter side should be closed related to those on the representation side, namely,

 when $\pi$ has a generic local $L$-parameter, where the algebraic wavefront set $\wf_\wm(\pi)$ is defined by C. M\oe glin and J.-L. Waldspurger in \cite{MW87}, using the generalized Whittaker models and the analytic wavefront set $\wf_\tr(\pi)$ is defined by R. Howe in \cite{H81,Hd85} via the wavefront set of the distribution character $\Theta_\pi$ of $\pi$, and also by the asymptotic expansion of the distribution character $\Theta_\pi$ of $\pi$ near the identity (\cite{H74, HC78, BV80}).
-Conjecture \ref{conj:wfss} is verified for families of interesting cases in this paper.
+Conjecture \ref{conj:wfss} is verified for families of interesting cases and provides a means to determine $\wf_\wm(\pi)^\mx$ and $\wf_\tr(\pi)^\mx$ in terms of the computationally more accessible $\wf_\ari(\pi)^\mx$.